Fishing and Bear Watching

 We left Kodiak harbor early Saturday morning.
 Because the weather forecast for Shelikoff Strait was NE 25 knots for Sunday, we continued straight to Amalik Bay where we dropped anchor at 00.45 Sunday morning.

-The next day was so windy that we decided to stay onboard.
+The following day was so windy that we decided to stay onboard.
 So, instead of going fishing, Pekka spent the day installing a filter for the fresh water tank, fixing the holding tank pump, and every now and again climbing up the davits to hammer our old wind generator to life.
 Riitta, on the other hand, stayed on watch with binoculars and managed to spot a golden-brown bear wandering in the bushes, and a lone wolf sauntering on the beach.

 (sea otter)